supermarsx/smsgate/spec.md

 ### 4.3 Message Buffer
 - Backed by a pluggable persistence adapter.
 - Built-in adapters: in-memory and JSON file.
+- Custom adapters can be added by implementing the MessageStore interface.
 - Default retention is 10 messages with purge enabled.
 - Purge removes oldest messages when buffer exceeds `management.messages.keep`.